SYXZyt/MemGuard/README.md

 This library uses CMake.
 To build, it is as simple as including the source and running `add_subdirectory`.
 Then link either the shared or static library to your project.
 These use the target names `MemGuard` and `MemGuardStatic` respectively.
 Finally, add the include folder which is `MemGuardDir/include/`.

-## Future Plans
-- Add a callstack log 1to show where the object was created.